filippodanesi/SERP-Secrets-CMS/src/content/blog/how-to-create-helpful-content-after-hcu.md

 ### 7. Use Analytics to Identify Content Gaps

-Analytics guide strategic decisions.
+Using analytics to guide strategic decisions.
 Gathering audience and performance data helps determine:

 - **Which content ideas to prioritize**
 - **Gaps in existing content**
 - **Which products resonate most**